Felix Bernstein (mathematician): Life

 after Hitler's rise to power, Bernstein was removed from his chair, per §6 of the Nazi Law for the Restoration of the Professional Civil Service, often used against politically unpopular persons.

 He received the message of his dismissal during a research/lecturing journey (started on Dec.
 1st, 1932) to the United States, and he stayed there.

-He was a visiting professor of mathematics at Columbia University from 1933 to 1936 and a professor of biometry at New York University from 1936 to 1943.
+Bernstein was a visiting professor of mathematics at Columbia University from 1933 to 1936 and a professor of biometry at New York University from 1936 to 1943.
 In 1942 he was elected a fellow of the American Association for the Advancement of Science.
 In 1948, Bernstein retired from teaching in the US, and returned to Europe.

 He mainly lived in Rome and Freiburg, occasionally visiting Göttingen, where he became professor emeritus.

-He died of cancer in Zurich on 3 December 1956.
+He died in Zürich on 3 December 1956.